Anderson is editor of Resilience,

 of sun, wind and water?

-outside.
-They suggest ways to adapt to those energies, such
+from outside.
+They suggest ways to adapt to those energies,

--- something that comes from outside and determines
+area -- something that comes from outside and determines

 how you use resources.
-It's not a physical or biological force, but
+It's not a physical or biological

-and the property of others.
-But as we consider actual cases,
+property and the property of others.
+But as we consider

 * Personal - the nuclear family or household unit - ownership